HenriquesLab/PhotoFiTT/README.md

     jupyter notebook
     ```
    - Once your web browser opens with a location tree, find the photofitt folder and open the required notebook.
 The URL generally looks like user/photofitt/notebooks
+   - Follow the instructions in each notebook to carry out the analysis

 ## Common error messages
 ### Error messages involving `lxml`.